 If your company doesn't have programs or policies in place for new mothers, think about creating them yourself.
 Find a support system in your office or elsewhere to help you navigate the push and pull of being a working mother.

-5. Check in with you: Are you taking care of yourself physically + emotionally to withstand pregnancy and child care?
+5. Self check-in: Are you taking care of yourself physically + emotionally for pregnancy + childcare?

-A pregnancy can be hard on your body, your mind, and your spirit.
-You want to prepare yourself for the changes to come so that you and the baby are as healthy as possible.
+A pregnancy can be hard on your body, your mind and your spirit.
+You want to prepare yourself for the changes to come so you and the baby are as healthy as possible.

-Many health care providers will tell you to cut back on alcohol, caffeine, late-night partying, and all that fun stuff before you even begin trying to conceive as they can affect your fertility.
-Begin taking prenatal vitamins in advance of conception to build up a store of folic acid in your body to support the pregnancy.
-Getting into good shape before getting pregnant will help you stay active while pregnant as well as bounce back after the baby's grand entrance.
+Many health care providers will tell you to cut back on alcohol, caffeine, late-night partying and all that fun stuff before you even begin trying to conceive, as those habits can hurt your fertility.
+Begin taking prenatal vitamins before TTC to build up a store of folic acid in your body to support the pregnancy.
+Getting into good shape before getting pregnant will help you stay active while pregnant as well as bounce back after your baby's grand entrance.

-All of these efforts require some time and attention, but they are minimal compared to what lies ahead—the most incredible journey of your life.
+All these efforts require some time and attention, but they are minimal compared to what lies ahead: the most incredible journey of your life.